Book I, Ch. 6— Moon, Shadow, Crescent Knife

 The Yeller’s Altar stuck up like a spike from the trampled dirt square.
 The moon hung behind it.

-An old Orcish woman stood next to the bell.
+An ancient Orcish hag stood next to the bell.

 “Is that…?”
 Nala began.